 • Learning and Teaching Pedagogy: In this module, students will gain: a broad knowledge of some of the main features of the corpus of research on learning and teaching pedagogy; a critical understanding of a range of current approaches to learning and teaching pedagogy; the knowledge and critical understanding of the National Pedagogy Strategy and Education Effectiveness Framework in Wales and the skills and attributes required to successfully undertake a guided review of an identified aspect of learning and teaching pedagogy within their own work situation, employing the techniques of action research.

-• Mentoring and Coaching: Principles, Policies and Skills: In this module, students will: analyse and evaluate mentoring/coaching practice in their own organisation; discuss the role and skills of the mentor/coach with reference to the literature; investigate different models of mentoring / coaching; describe the similarities and differences between mentoring and coaching; evaluate critically the role emerging technology plays in supporting effective mentoring/coaching schemes and formulate their own views on good educational practice in the area of mentoring/coaching in their own organisation.
+• Mentoring and Coaching: Principles and Policies in Action: In this module, students will: analyse and evaluate mentoring/coaching practice in their own organisation; discuss the role and skills of the mentor/coach with reference to the literature; investigate different models of mentoring / coaching; describe the similarities and differences between mentoring and coaching; evaluate critically the role emerging technology plays in supporting effective mentoring/coaching schemes and formulate their own views on good educational practice in the area of mentoring/coaching in their own organisation.

-• Management in the Youth and Community Sector incorporating Wales Qualification for Supervisors: The aims of the module are: to develop applied knowledge of management theory and practice in the context of the youth and community workplace; to locate management theories and practice in their wider political, policy, institutional, sectoral and workplace contexts; to critically examine competing theories that attempt to explain the idea of the ‘profession’ and to assist the student to examine their own ‘professional identity’; to provide students with appropriate skills and knowledge of supervising and supporting individuals undertaking professional practice placements; to develop applied knowledge of the theory and practice of critical reflection and its role in the youth and community workplace; and to locate ‘supervision’ in its wider policy, institutional and workplace contexts
+• Managing and Leading Community Practice: The aims of the module are: to develop applied knowledge of management theory and practice in the context of the youth and community workplace; to locate management theories and practice in their wider political, policy, institutional, sectoral and workplace contexts; to critically examine competing theories that attempt to explain the idea of the 'profession' and to assist the student to examine their own 'professional identity'; to provide students with appropriate skills and knowledge of supervising and supporting individuals undertaking professional practice placements; to develop applied knowledge of the theory and practice of critical reflection and its role in the youth and community workplace; and to locate 'supervision' in its wider policy, institutional and workplace contexts

 • The Community Context of Practice: The module aims to equip students: with the skills and knowledge necessary to fulfil the professional requirements for youth and community work; to be able to make sense of their working environments by developing their skills, knowledge and values through engaging in critical reflective practice and utilising a range of academic theories and skills to enhance workplace practice;to engage in a collective, analytical and reflective learning processes;to recognise and manage the tensions and challenges presented by the external and internal environments within which youth and community professions operate;to develop intervention skills and professional principles necessary to undertake a community based project.